Owner Win Smith

 Born in New York City, Smith attended the Buckley School in Manhattan before enrolling at Deerfield Academy for his high school years.
 He received his BA in Political Science from Amherst College.
 He was an accomplished equestrian and earned varsity letters in both soccer and rugby.
 While at Amherst, Win discovered the Mad River Valley with college friends, many of whom are still regular skiers at Sugarbush.
 He received his MBA in Finance from The Wharton School of the University of Pennsylvania and went on to enjoy a twenty-eight year career at Merrill Lynch before moving to Vermont.

 Smith serves on the board of the Vermont Ski Areas Association and is Vice Chair of the National Ski Areas Association and a member of their Executive Committee.
+In 2017, he joined the board of the Vermont Chapter of The Nature Conservancy.

 As a Vermont business owner, Smith served as Chair of Vermont Business Roundtable and of the Lake Champlain Regional Chamber of Commerce.
 In 2007, he chaired the Governor's Commission on the Future of State Parks.